sjdv1982/seamless/docs/sphinx/html/_sources/transformer.md.txt

 The inputs of a transformer are declared as *pins*.
 If `ctx.tf` does not have a pin `x`, then `ctx.tf.x = 10` creates a new pin `x` with the value 10.
 If it does have a pin `x`, it assigns the value 10 to it.
 A pin can also be connected to a cell `ctx.c` using `ctx.tf.x = ctx.c`.

-There is one special pin that always exists: `ctx.tf.code`.
-This pin defined the source code of the transformer, in the programming language defined by `ctx.tf.language`.
-Depending on the programming language, other special pins may exist as well (see below).

 Pin attributes can be accessed using `ctx.tf.pins`, e.g `ctx.tf.pins.x` for pin `x`.
 The celltype of a pin `x` can be changed using `ctx.tf.pins.x.celltype` .
-Pin `x` can be deleted using `del ctx.tf.pins.x` (the next version of Seamless will support `del ctx.tf.x`).
+Pin `x` can be deleted using `del ctx.tf.pins.x` or `del ctx.tf.x`.

 Pins can be mounted to files, just like cells can.
 The same restrictions apply regarding dependent values and celltype.
 See the documentation of Cell for more details.

 Newly created/deleted/connected/mounted pins require a re-translation of the context to take effect.
 This is also the case for a change in pin celltype.

+### Alternative pin syntax
+As an alternative pin syntax, you can also use `ctx.tf["x"] = 10`.
+This allows pins with names that are not valid Python attributes, such as `ctx.tf["file.txt"] = 10`.

+### Code pin

+There is one special pin that always exists: `ctx.tf.code`.
+This pin defined the source code of the transformer, in the programming language defined by `ctx.tf.language`.
+Depending on the programming language, other special pins may exist as well (see below).

 ## Transformer execution